 Many remote managers struggle to create the ideal level of engagement in their employees.

-- Communications, especially in the form of emails and phone conferences, can be misunderstood or abrupt.
+- Communication, especially in the form of emails and phone conferences, can be misunderstood or abrupt.

 - Accountability is difficult to measure.

-It’s estimated that up to 30 percent of the workforce will be working from home multiple days of the week by the end of 2021.
+It’s estimated that up to 30 percent of the workforce will work from home multiple days a week by the end of 2021.
 If they want a highly-motivated and effective workforce, management should start now to engage with their remote teams in different and meaningful ways.